relativitydev/relativity-import-samples/README.md

 Error handling in Import Service returns Error Codes and Error Messages:
  - in every response for failed HTTP request
- - when requested by user for all item errors that occurred during importing particular data source e.g.:
+ - when requested by user for all item errors that occurred during importing of particular data source e.g.:

  > curl